BEHAVIOUR CHANGE RESEARCH AND PRACTICE PROJECT - 2024/5

 Project support resources

 A series of lectures and workshops are held, and multiple other supporting resources are made available online via SurreyLearn, throughout both semesters.
-These resources seek to give students confidence to independently undertake a behaviour change research project or conduct behaviour change practice for a stakeholder organisation.
-The resources cover key parts of the research and practice project process and are designed to ‘scaffold’ and support students on core issues such as: formulating problems from a behaviour change perspective; identifying and reviewing relevant literature; designing and implementing appropriate strategies for developing understanding of and/or feasible solutions to a pertinent behaviour change problem; ethical considerations; data collection and analysis; interpretation, evaluation and reflection; and writing up.
+These resources seek to give students confidence to independently undertake a behaviour change research or practice project.
+The resources cover key parts of the research and practice project process and are designed to ‘scaffold’ and support students on core issues such as: formulating problems from a behaviour change perspective; identifying and reviewing relevant literature; designing and implementing appropriate strategies for developing understanding of and/or feasible solutions to a pertinent behaviour change problem; ethics and governance considerations; data collection and analysis; interpretation, evaluation and reflection; and writing up.

 Assessment pattern